 Jan.
 21, 2025

 President Pat Reilly called the meeting to order at 7:03 p.m.
-Those calling in: Carol Proven, Laura Feld-Mushaw, Catherine Ring, Carol Noggle, Cythnia Chambliss, Jane Touchet, Martha Ades, Connie Gilman, Kathleen Montgomery, Sheila Arrington, Janet Gorn and Barbara Greiling.
+Those calling in: Carol Proven, Laura Feld-Mushaw, Catherine Ring, Carol Noggle, Cynthia Chambliss, Jane Touchet, Martha Ades, Connie Gilman, Kathleen Montgomery, Sheila Arrington, Janet Gorn and Barbara Greiling.

 Minutes: Minutes for the November board meeting were approved unanimously with one correction.

-Treasurer’s report: Treasurer Shari Oley could not attend the meeting and submitted thew following written report about LVWUS transformation:
+Treasurer’s report: Treasurer Shari Oley could not attend the meeting and submitted the following written report about LVWUS transformation:

 The percentage split of the membership fees will change.
 The LWVUS will only get 33%, down by 11%.
 The State league will get 47%, and the local leagues will get 20%, up from 17% as it is now.